nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

-* This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
+* This project is based on the AddressBook-Level3 (AB-3) project created by the [SE-EDU initiative](https://se-education.org).
 * The use of SortedList in ModelManager was inspired by [Harmonia](https://github.com/AY2122S2-CS2103T-T09-1/tp), a project also based on AddressBook-Level3.
+* The saving and storing of TaskBook in StorageManager was adapted from AddressBook-Level3 to include support for Tasks.
 * Third party libraries used: [JavaFX](https://openjfx.io/), [Jackson](https://github.com/FasterXML/jackson), [JUnit5](https://github.com/junit-team/junit5).
 --------------------------------------------------------------------------------------------------------------------